dada-lang/dada-artwork/README.md

 ## Origins etc

+Tzara and the "funky words" logo was designed by [Kristen H. Cox at Hudson Collaborative](https://kristenhcox.com/).

 The name Tzara is in homage to the author of the Dada manifesto, [Tristan Tzara](https://en.wikipedia.org/wiki/Tristan_Tzara).

 The logo is meant to look similar to Duchamp's famous ["Bicycle Wheel" readymade](https://en.wikipedia.org/wiki/Bicycle_Wheel).
 Tzara's monocle is an homage to Rust's wonderful [bicycle gear logo](https://github.com/rust-lang/rust-artwork/blob/master/logo/rust-logo-blk.svg), as well.